 Tips for Safe Recreation in Oregon’s Tualatin Valley Amid COVID-19

 During a time when many of our favorite events, activities and trips have been put on hold, escaping to the great outdoors has never been more appealing.
-With summer 2020 in full swing, we have some tips and things you need to know before heading out to enjoy nature safely amid the COIVD-19 pandemic.
+Even as the days get shorter and chillier, we have some tips and things you need to know before heading out to enjoy nature safely amid the COIVD-19 pandemic.

 Whether you’re out for a day of hiking and picnicking with the family or a solo run or nature walk, keep these things in mind to have the safest experience outdoors in Oregon’s Tualatin Valley.

 Not all parks and recreational sites are open and if they are, not all amenities are available.
 Bathrooms and other facilities may be closed or have reduced hours.
 Check online or on social media to see the status of the place you want to go.

 Oregon State Parks have a status map and city parks have information on their websites.
 In Washington County (Tualatin Valley) L.L.
 “Stub” Stewart State Park is open with reduced services for camping and day-use and the Banks-Vernonia State Trail is open 9 a.m. to 7 p.m. with reduced services.